 We’ve saved the best for last!
-We’re up early on our last touring day to catch the sunrise at Dochula Pass before driving to Paro which we should reach by late morning.
+We’re up early on our last touring day to catch the sunrise at Dochula Pass before driving to the upper Paro Valley, which we should reach by late morning.

 Tiger’s Nest is a very interesting monastery which you can photograph from lots of different angles as you climb higher and higher up the mountain.
-When we visited last time, it was wonderfully peaceful and we spotted beautiful birds and cute squirrels along the way.
+When we’ve visited on previous occasions, it was wonderfully peaceful and we spotted beautiful birds and cute squirrels along the way.
 At the monastery we met a few of the monks who were based there and it was fascinating hearing the stories of where they came from and how they ended up there.

 We end the tour with a well-earned, celebratory dinner in Paro.

 Hotel: Paro Tashi Namgay Resort